 - Whittington Spring: Flows out of the West Mountain // MAP

-Check-out the Mountain Valley Spring Water Museum
+Check out the Mountain Valley Spring Water Museum

 Thirsty yet?
 I know you might be thinking, “Really?
 A water museum?”
 But the Mountain Valley Spring Water Museum is actually very fascinating!
-It is located towards the outskirts of Hot Springs National Park in the downtown area in a 1910 Classic Revival building.
+It is located on the outskirts of Hot Springs National Park in the downtown area in a 1910 Classic Revival building.
 Inside you can learn more about the history of this water brand and purchase some to take with you by the bottle or case.
 On your way out I recommend getting flavored sparkling water to go – my favorites were the blackberry pomegranate and peach!

 Location: 150 Central Ave, Hot Springs National Park // MAP

 Cost: Free to visit

 The shops located in Downtown Hot Springs are composed of many locally-owned, small businesses that offer a variety of services and items for sale!
 Here are a few of our favorite shops to visit.